dasavisha/dasavisha.github.io/content/publication/zeng-2020-diverse/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: *Proceedings of the Sixth International Workshop on Security and Privacy Analytics*
+publication: In *Proceedings of the Sixth International Workshop on Security and Privacy Analytics*
-publication_short: In *ICW*
+publication_short: ""